What exactly is a nominee director

 Finding a suitable nominee director

-Besides finding a Singapore resident who is above 18 years of age with a clean criminal record, there are a few factors you should consider.
-It is important to note that nominee directors usually serve multiple companies, hence this could result in a conflict of interest should your nominee director be on a competitor’s board too.
+Besides finding a Singapore resident who is above 18 years of age with a clean record, there are a few factors you should consider.
+It is important to note that nominee directors usually serve multiple companies, hence this could result in a conflict of interest should your nominee director be involved with businesses that are non-compliant.

 Sounds like a handful, doesn’t it?
 Sign up with ScAilable, and you won’t have to worry about the intricacies.
-We’ll help you find a nominee director who meets your needs.
+We’ll help introduce you to a panel of experienced nominee directors.
+Our nominees are carefully vetted by leading banks in Singapore.

 You May Also Like